 - Only those approved for tele-visitation will be authorized on the camera.
 Any deviation of this will result in visit forfeiture.

 Visiting parties are responsible to provide their own devices for visitation, inclusive of internet.
-OFC is not responsible to assist the other party with tech support or any device support.
+TCBH is not responsible to assist the other party with tech support or any device support.